-Local Restaurants Serve 1,000 Meals Per Day to VOA-Greater New York Clients and Frontline Staff
+Local Restaurants Serve Meals to VOA-Greater New York Clients and Frontline Staff

 Since May 28, the restaurants have been preparing and delivering delicious, hearty lunches—with enough for leftovers—for VOA-Greater New York clients and frontline workers at two supportive housing programs for formerly homeless individuals and those living with behavioral health issues in the Bronx; domestic violence shelters in Queens, Brooklyn and Manhattan; and three homeless shelters in Manhattan and Queens.
 Many of these programs are tucked away in “food deserts,” making access to nutritious, quality food difficult, if not, impossible.